Why you need a roadmap to retirement

 But after that, I think you have to weigh your options.

-For example, our return on our 401(k) is consistently above 10% (often closer to 13%).
+For example, the return on my husband’s employer retirement plan is consistently above 10% (often closer to 13%).
 I have no debt with an interest rate higher than this.
 In fact, I always try to keep my credit card balance on a 0% promotional rate.
 My student loans are less than 6% and our medical bills are interest-free.
 We recently refinanced our mortgage and got it lower than 5%.
 So, our retirement savings are growing at a rate more than double what we pay for our debt.

 For this reason, I’ve chosen to keep adding to our retirement savings while we’re paying down our debt.